noryev/leto-gateway/readme.md

-# edge gateway link for nft.storage - leto.link
+# edge gateway link for leto - leto.link

-> The IPFS edge gateway for nft.storage is not "another gateway", but a caching layer for NFTs that sits on top of existing IPFS public gateways.
+> The IPFS edge gateway for leto is not "another gateway", but a caching layer for NFTs that sits on top of existing IPFS public gateways.

 ## Getting started